gbtami/gbtami.github.io/_posts/2015-2-8-Migrating-PyChess.md

 It's funny, but finally I find what I wanted on Google Code! https://code.google.com/p/support-tools/ They started to create an issue converter from Google Code to Bitbucket/GitHub.
 To Bitbucket it doesn't migrate attachments, but I created my own [clone](https://code.google.com/r/gbtami-googlecode2bitbucket/), and enhanced it to do.

 Unfortunately GitHub doesn't has any import/export functionality, just a web API to push new issues and comments to it.
-The only remaining problem was when I always run into GitHubs abuse message:
+The only remaining problem was when I always run into GitHub abuse message:

     You have triggered an abuse detection mechanism and have been temporarily blocked from content creation.
 Please retry your request again later.